CorpLynx/rust-frontend/README.md

 - ✅ **History Loading** - Automatic restoration of previous conversations on startup
 - ✅ **Timestamps** - Each message includes a timestamp
 - ✅ **Configurable Backend** - Easy configuration via `config.toml`
-- ✅ **Dark Mode** - Toggle between light and dark themes with moon/sun button
+- ✅ **Dark Mode Only** - Consistent hacker aesthetic, always-on dark interface
 - ✅ **Auto-scroll** - Automatically scrolls to the latest message
 - ✅ **Copy Messages** - Copy any message to clipboard with the 📋 button
 - ✅ **Clear Chat** - Clear all chat history with one click